AbelAguiar/cielo-api/README.md

     'Your Merchant Key goes here'
 );

-// Create a new instance of Payment Method...
+// Create a new instance of Payment Method Credit...
 $creditCard = new CreditCardPayment([
     'cardNumber' => '0000000000000001',
     'holder' => 'John F Doe',